Netflix-Skunkworks/titus-isolate/README.md

 See `Usage` for starting the `titus-isolate` server.

 ## Usage
-In order to use `titus-isolate` two componentes must cooperate.
+In order to use `titus-isolate` two components must cooperate.
 A server subscribes to events from Docker and workloads adhere to a container labeling convention.

 ### Server